 Where will a student with a disability receive services?
 IDEA requires placement in the least restrictive environment (LRE) for each child, a setting that is based on the child’s IEP.
 Students must be taught alongside their typically developing peers as much as possible.
 Special education services and placement are not tied to an eligibility label, the IEP is individualized for each student.

 Least Restrictive Environment LRE

-The regular education classroom is the first placement choice the Individualized Education Program (IEP) team must consider.
-When an IEP team, which always includes the parents, considers where a child will be educated, it must ask what can be provided so the child can stay in the regular education classroom or activity.
-It must consider what “supplementary aids and services” (extra supports) will allow the child to be placed in a regular classroom environment.
-Examples might include assistive technology, special behavior strategies, use of a resource room, paraprofessional support, or accommodations or modifications of assignments.
+When the IEP team (which includes the parents) decides where a child will be educated, it must ask what can be provided so the child can stay in the regular education classroom.
+It must consider what supplementary aids and services (extra supports) will allow the child to be placed in a regular classroom environment.

 IDEA REGULATION §300.114(a)(2) General LRE requirements: Each public agency must ensure that—